Russian peacekeepers’ vehicles drive to Lachin without hindrance | News.az

 Russian peacekeepers’ vehicles drive to Lachin without hindrance

-Vehicles belonging to the Russian peacekeeping contingent continue to pass through the protest area on the Lachin-Khankandi road without hindrance, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-On Tuesday, the peaceful protesters ensured the unimpeded passage of 6 supply vehicles and 3 passenger cars of Russian peacekeepers through the protest area.
-The vehicles were moving from Lachin towards Khankandi.
+The peaceful protesters on the Khankendi-Lachin road on Wednesday ensured a free passage of three supply vehicles of the Russian peacekeepers moving from Khankendi to Lachin.